destaMo/Scrum-Notes/content/web_development/skills/Framework and language/react/basics.md

 ### 📝 Katas

+- Setup simple backend using json-server (unless you have other tool)
 - Implement fetching data for list and single item
   - Display spinner during initial data load
   - When updating data in the background display small spinner in the corner of the screen